 CBD usually stays in the body for 2-5 days, but this interval does not apply to everyone.
 For some, CBD can stay in their system for weeks.
 It depends mostly on the dosage you have taken and your frequency of use.
 Normally, these metabolites can show up in a urine test between three days and two weeks after the last intake.

 In some cases of heavy use, CBD can stay in the system for up to a week, with detection windows extending to over a month.
 You can get CBD isolate in oil form, such as cbd oil pain cream, and in any other form you can get other CBD products.
+However, when CBD is ingested orally, it takes longer for the body to process CBD, and the same goes for CBD products that are applied topically.
 It is a common misconception that CBD and THC are the same; although CBD is a natural supplement, it is still possible for THC metabolites to be detected during drug testing.

 If you smoke CBD from dried flowers or use a cartridge for vaping, CBD enters the bloodstream in a matter of seconds.
 Also note that since CBD products are not regulated by the FDA, you may be taking CBD mixed with other cannabinoids, which could increase detectability.